- You do not have any products in your shopping cart yet.

 This openness is exactly why you need to be a bit more attentive in care than with a fully sealed lacquer surface.

-How to clean oiled or waxed surfaces daily?
+How do you clean oiled or waxed surfaces in daily use?

 Daily and regular cleaning is uncomplicated if you follow a few basic rules: